Snaacky/thewiki/docs/tutorials/mpv.md

 ## Advanced Config

 With advanced configuration options, you can fine-tune MPV to meet your specific needs, from tweaking playback behavior to customizing video, audio, and subtitle settings.
-You can do alot here and covering all of it here is impossible, so we'll just go over some of the common ones.
-Alot of the values here should be good enough but obviously it can't be a one size fits all, so you may need to adjust things depending on your sources.
+You can do a lot here and covering all of it here is impossible, so we'll just go over some of the common ones.
+A lot of the values here should be good enough but you may need to adjust things depending on your sources.

 ### Debanding

 Banding is a visual artifact, visual artifacts should never be in a video.
 Debanding is the process of removing said banding.
-Here's a 6 minute explanation of what causes banding: [Why dark video is a terrible mess - Tom Scott](https://youtu.be/h9j89L8eQQk)
+Here's a 6-minute explanation of what causes banding: [Why dark video is a terrible mess - Tom Scott](https://youtu.be/h9j89L8eQQk)

 ==- Example of banding